mrtyler/megodont/README.md

 Megodont will attempt to merge user-generated data from an existing spreadsheet.

 ```
-# Filename is hardcoded for now (:
-mv ~/Downloads/"books - books.csv.csv" .
-./megodont
+./megodont --infile Megodont-with-my-ratings-and-notes.csv
 ```

 Any rows with user-generated data that can't be merged with the (possibly updated) base spreadsheet are appended to the end.
-A design principle of Megodont is that it must not discard user-generated data!
+A [design principle](DEVELOPMENT.md) of Megodont is that it must not discard user-generated data!

 ## Development